florianbeisel/gitea-register-account-bot/README.md

 - `GITEA_TOKEN`: The API token for accessing Gitea.
 - `GITEA_URL`: The base URL of your Gitea instance.

+### How to get the `DISCORD_TOKEN`

+1. Log in to the Discord Developer Portal

+2. **Create a New Application:**
+    Click on the "New Application" button.
+Name your application and create it.

+3. **Create a Bot User:**
+    In your application's settings, navigate to the "Bot" tab.
+    Click on the "Add Bot" button and confirm the creation.
+This will create a new bot user associated with your application.

+4. **Get the Bot Token:**
+    Under the bot settings, you will find a section labeled "TOKEN" with a link to "Copy".
+    Click on "Copy" to copy the bot token.
+You'll use this token in your bot's configuration.

+5. **Invite the Bot to Your Server:**
+    In the application settings, navigate to the "OAuth2" tab.
+    Under "SCOPES", check bot.
+    In the "BOT PERMISSIONS" section, select the permissions your bot requires.
+    Copy the generated URL under "SCOPES" and paste it into your web browser.
+This will allow you to add the bot to one of your Discord servers.

+### How to get the Gitea Token

+1. Login to your gitea instance with a user that has access to the Administration or create a user with "Administrator" privileges.

+2. Navigate to your user settings and select "Applications" in the sidebar (`https://GITEA_URL/user/settings/applications`).
+   Now you will need create an Access Token with write privileges to the `admin` scope.

+3. Record the Token that is displayed when saving the token.

 ## Build it yourself

 To build the bot from source, follow these steps: